 For the wand descriptions, I pulled random wand cores and wood types to create some unique wands (with the last 3 being wands that match for Harry Potter, Hermione and Ron) and printed them on cream paper.
 The text used was from Pottermore.com.

-If you want to use the descriptions with your own wands, just subscribe to the email newsletter and you will receive a link to the printable document, as well as a link and password to the Hive Library (where you have access to ALL freebies from KrisBeeMama)!
+If you want to use the descriptions with your own wands, just fill out the form below and you will receive a link to the printable document, as well as a link and password to the Hive Library (where you have access to ALL freebies from KrisBeeMama)!

 To make these snitches, all you need are some Ferrero Rocher chocolates, a hot glue gun and small wings.
 My friend with the Sillouette made the wings (thankfully!) but you can make them by hand if needed.
 I got WAY too many chocolates.
 NOTE: I used one of the snitches on top of the Quidditch cake.
 These were inspired by an image on Pinterest here.